sschuhmi/Uda_Build-a-ML-Workflow-For-Scones-Unlimited/README.md

 This project submission contains the following contents:
 - Folder "StateMachine & Lambdas": Contains the exported AWS StepFunctions State Machine as well as the 3 AWS Lambda functions - lambda1.py ("Serialize Image Data", Step 1 of the State Machine), lambda2.py ("Generate Inferences", Step 2 of the State Machine) and lambda3.py ("Threshold-based Filtering", Step 3 of the State Machine)
-- Folder "StateMachine Screenshots&Exports": Contains 3 screenshots of the State Machine´s Executions - two successful executions, performed by with bike and a motorcycle image from the test folder, and an execution which led to a failure since the threshold condition (max(inferences)>0.93) was not met.
+- Folder "StateMachine Screenshots&Exports": Contains 3 screenshots of the State Machine´s executions - two successful executions, performed by with bike and a motorcycle image from the test folder, and an execution which led to a failure since the threshold condition (max(inferences)>0.93) was not met.
 This execution was performed with the image of a cow which was also used as example in the Jupyter Notebook
 - Folder "captured_data": Contains the jsonl files created for the State Machine executions, i.e. Model Monitor data extraction used for visualization.
 These are the foundation for the graphical illustrations at the end in the Jupyter Notebook.
 - LICENSE: An auto-generated license file
 - README.md: This document